Recommendations

 Closure Date:

-16 The System Director evaluates and determines any additional reasons for noncompliance and ensures staff receive annual suicide prevention refresher training.
+16 The Medical Center Director evaluates and determines any additional reasons for noncompliance and makes certain that clinical and nonclinical staff complete annual suicide prevention refresher training.

 Closure Date: